 In 2012 the Foundation FFP decided that additional efforts should be done to achieve further growth of the label.
 Therefore the pre-competitive activities (benchmarking) and competitive activities (marketing of the label) were seperated.

-For the marketing of the label the foundation has agreed with the MPS organization in 2012 that they would perform all communication, promotional and administrative activities around the label and the participants.
-At the start of 2017, MPS has indicated to stop these activities.
+For the marketing of the label the FFP foundation had agreed with the MPS organization in 2012 that they would perform all communication, promotional and administrative activities around the label and the participants.
+At the start of 2017, MPS indicated to stop these activities.

 In May 2017, the Board of the FFP foundation, after having spoken to participants and their representing organisations, has decided to stop Fair Flowers Fair Plants label and related activities after 2017.
-The Foundation will be dissolved at the end of 2017.
+The brand name and logo is still registered at the EU Office for Harmonization in the Internal Market.